 Adrian is Professor at the College of Medicine and Public Health, Flinders University, and a Fellow of the Australian & New Zealand Association for Health Professional Educators (ANZAHPE).
-He is affilliated with the Prideaux Centre for Research in Health Professions Education and played an instrumental role in establishing a solid foundation for the physiotherapy course at Flinders University to underpin the musculoskeletal and inter-professional practice curriculum and clinical placement partnerships.
+He is affilliated with the Prideaux Discipline of Clinical Education and played an instrumental role in establishing a solid foundation for the physiotherapy course at Flinders University to underpin the musculoskeletal and inter-professional practice curriculum and clinical placement partnerships.
 Before moving into these programs Adrian was deputy director of the Greater Green Triangle University Department of Rural Health (Flinders University and Deakin University).
-Starting with physiotherapy he established an allied health workforce enhancement project, funded by the Victorian Department of Human Services, which evolved into a state-wide continuing education program for 22 allied professions in Victoria that also provided online access to allied health in other Australian jurisdictions.
+Starting with physiotherapy he established an allied health workforce enhancement project, funded by the Victorian Department of Human Services, which evolved under his leadership into a state-wide continuing education program for 22 allied professions in Victoria that also provided online access to allied health in other Australian jurisdictions.

 He finds it rewarding to see students/health professionals developing into leaders who can work well in complex systems.
 Adrian's research and consultancy work includes working with peers from very different disciplines and includes the development of a virtual training tool to acquire and maintain motivational interviewing skills.
 Associated work informs policymakers, administrators, educators and health professionals, and can be found on ResearchGate, LinkedIn and Flinders University’s website.

-Supporting health professionals and clinical educators to work in complex adaptive systems through leadership and clinical supervision training.
-Other interests include rural health and interprofessional practice (particularly in the area of chronic disease management), musculoskeletal management, assessment of learning, research methods and supervision trainng.
+Supporting health professionals and clinical educators to work in complex adaptive systems through leadership, clinical supervision training and research.
+Interests include rural health and interprofessional practice (particularly in the area of chronic disease management), musculoskeletal management, assessment of learning, research methods and supervision trainng.

 Member/Affiliate of the:

 Visiting Professor, the National Centre for Rural Medicine, Storuman, Sweden

 You consent to the use of our cookies if you proceed.